 Imagine someone saying "Great job" in a monotonous, tired voice without any expression whatsoever.
 Now imagine them saying it with enthusiasm and flair.
 The second example is much more effective, and this is a simple portrayal of how the way in which we deliver employees feedback is just as important as the feedback itself.

-This is why, even if you’re not much of a public speaker, taking the time to simply smile, speak in an approachable manner can significantly increase your turnover rate.
+This is why, even if you’re not much of a public speaker, taking the time to smile, speak in an approachable manner can increase your turnover rate.

 It's just important how you're approaching the person and how you're speaking to them.
-You could be saying anything at all, from "I really liked your work on the latest project" to "I admired the way you welcomed our new recruit", but you always need to deliver it in a positive way.
+You, as an employer, can say anything like: "I liked your work on the latest project" to "I admired the way you welcomed our new recruit", but you always need to deliver it in a positive way.

-- Positive feedback is much more effective when delivered properly.
+- Positive feedback is much more effective when delivered in a proper way.

 - A simple smile can go a long way.